CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up.md

 GTFO mentions that "*this requires the user to be privileged enough to run `docker`, i.e. **being in the docker group** or being root*".
 We already know that we are in the docker group, so let's just execute the command, which, according to GTFO, will give us a root shell:

 > When executing the command, we get an error says "*The input device is not a TTY*".
-We need to spawn an interactive shell and then execute the command again:
+We need to spawn an interactive shell, `python -c 'import pty;pty.spawn("bin/bash")'`, and then execute the command again!
-    ```bash
-    python -c 'import pty;pty.spawn("bin/bash")'
-    ```

 ![flag-3](flag-3.jpg)

 Third 🚩 snatched, room done 🍻!